Technical Reference

 Personal Baseline Methodology

-The behavioral model shipped with Guardian was trained on thousands of benign 5-minute ETW windows sourced from real machines.
-This global model defines what "typical Windows behavior" looks like across the range of machines in the training set.
-On installation, Guardian begins recording your machine's own behavioral windows in the same 12-dimensional feature space.
+The model shipped with Guardian was pre-trained on thousands of benign 5-minute ETW windows from real machines.
+On installation, Guardian begins recording your machine’s own behavioral windows in the same 12-dimensional feature space.
+As your personal baseline accumulates — Guardian targets several hundred windows across varied sessions — these windows are used to fine-tune the anomaly threshold for your specific machine.

-As your personal baseline accumulates — Guardian targets a minimum of several hundred windows across varied use sessions before the personal model activates — these windows are used to fine-tune the anomaly threshold for your specific machine.
-A developer who runs WMI-heavy build tooling will naturally generate wmi_query_rate values that the global model scores as unusual; once enough of those windows are in the personal baseline, the effective threshold for that feature is recalibrated upward, eliminating false positives from legitimate tools.
+A developer running WMI-heavy build tooling will naturally generate wmi_query_rate values the global model scores as unusual.
+Once enough of those windows are in the personal baseline, the effective threshold for that feature is recalibrated upward, eliminating false positives from legitimate tools without any action required from the user.